safeledger logo

 • Vehicle Transactions: Registering, renewing, buying, or selling a vehicle.

-• Litigation and Legal Representation: Appointing a lawyer to file a case, attend court hearings, or represent the Principal in legal disputes.
+• Litigation and Legal Representation: Appointing a Litigation POA to file a case, attend court hearings, or represent the Principal in legal disputes.
+In certain scenarios, a Court Case POA is required to present the principal in court.

 • Government Services: Handling visa applications, renewing trade licenses, or dealing with various government departments.